Joecstarr/thesis/sections/preliminaries/foundations_of_tangles.md

 As we saw for knots in @subsec-knot_equivalence, if we want to tell two tangles apart, we first need to be able to identify when tangles are the same.
-Our development of the concept of equality of tangles follows closely to that of knots.
+Our development of the concept of equality of tangles follows closely that of knots.
 From @subsubsec-deftangles, we have definitions for tangles in the context of knot diagrams and three-dimensional embeddings of knots.
 This tells us that the concepts of equality developed in @subsec-knot_equivalence, namely ambient isotopy and Reidemeister moves, will apply in the tangle case with two key differences.

-The first difference with tangles when compared to knots is that we restrict ambient isotopy, and Reidemeister moves, from pushing a strand through the Conway sphere, or Conway circle.
+The first difference with tangles when compared to knots is that we restrict ambient isotopy and Reidemeister moves from pushing a strand through the Conway sphere (Conway circle).
 The second difference is the handling of the boundary points.
 There are two conventions for how to handle equality with the boundary points; first allowing the boundary points to move on the Conway sphere, and second fixing the boundary points on the Conway sphere.